Worried about seeds sprouting in your precious lawn? Don’t be.…it’s probably not as bad as you think.

 How do I treat seed heads in my lawn?

-The best way to avoid seed heads is to maintain a consistent lawn care program throughout the year.
+The best way to prevent seed heads is to maintain a consistent lawn care program throughout the year.
 If your lawn is healthy it should stop seeding on its own within 2-3 weeks and it will be business as usual.

 To rid your lawn of seed heads and take control of your lawn health we recommend applying one or more of the following techniques: